luckistar/Project_001/README.md

 In this project, we are going to compare two strings to see if they are equal.
 If they are return true, else return false

 # 03/15/2023 Project_003_advanced
+    Project_003_advanced codecademy_challenges
 We are going to prove that sometimes conditional statements does not work even if your code does not give you any errors.
 We first define a function with one parameter (number) and we put a contradiction statements for example if the number is bigger than and less than one random number at the same time, if yes return True, else return False.
+# 03/15/2023 Project_004_advanced
+    Project_004_advanced codecademy_challenges
+We are going to compare the movie rating.
+If the rating is less than or equal to 5, then we return "Avoid at all costs!".
+If the rating is between 5 and 9, then return "This one was fun."
+If it is over 9, then return "Oudstanding!"